Xu-Mj/sandcat-backend/rfcs/template.md

 ## Unresolved questions

-- save the message sequence to redis: we don't know if the seq is correct, we just increase it now
+- save the message sequence to redis: we don't know if the seq is correct, we just increase it now.
+- how to handle the message sequence when the message is sent to the database module failed.
 - tonic grpc client load balance: it's just basic load balance for now, and it doesn't implement the get new service list in the interval time.
 - need to design a websocket register center, to achieve the load balance.